-I featured Titi, my super fab friend and successful lifestyle & fashion blogger over at Titispassion.com a few months ago as part of the small business interview series and I'm happy to have her back as a guest blogger.
-This time she's sharing her tips on how to be fashionable and still save money.
+Meet Titi.
+A successful lifestyle & fashion blogger over at Titispassion.com.
+In this post, she's sharing her tips on how to be fashionable and still save money.
 In addition to her lifestyle & fashion blog, Titi is a wife and mother who also owns her own baking and catering business - Enjoy!

 My name is Titilola and I love bargain shopping!
 I used to buy any and everything as long as it was on sale, after all I was getting a deal but I have since come to realize over the last few years how ineffective that is and most importantly that it is simply wasteful.
 I found myself barely wearing a lot of these items because of the intent behind the purchase.

 Today, I will be sharing a few tips I have adopted over the last few years that have changed the way I shop.
 As a lifestyle blogger who heavily blogs on fashion I have learned a few tricks over the years too.
 Here are simple rules for you to follow if you want to build a killer wardrobe, long term.
 It will take a while, but it is well worth it.

 1: Don't spend too much money on trendy pieces

 Trends come and go and if that is the main reason you are buying an item then stick to a reasonable budget that you can afford.
 A reasonable budget might be $20 for some and $200 for others.

 Keep in mind that what is "on trend" might not qualify as trendy to you.
 Ask yourself a simple question, "Do I see myself wearing it in 3 or 5 years?
 "If you see yourself wearing the item for years to come, then I won't consider that a trendy item.

 There are so many sales year-round, retailers simply use it to drive in customers, but there are two sales I target.
 End of summer (August-September) and end of year sales (Late December-January).